-Every year groups of performers come from Japan to perform at the festival.
+Every year groups of performers come from Japan to perform at the Festival.
 This year, 15 groups of artists and performers are coming from Japan to perform over the 2 weekends.
 That’s doubling the number of groups from the previous years.
-It is worth noting that these groups are self-funded fund and paid for all the travel expenses to come and perform for the festival.
+It is worth noting that these groups are self-funded and paid for all the travel expenses to come and perform for the Festival.
 This kind of contribution truly shows us how much Japan values and support the Japanese-American community.

 5. More Than 1,000 Volunteers At The Festival Every Year.

-The festival is successful because of the dedication and generous support from our community.
-Annually, more than 1,000 volunteers work over the course of the four days event.
-The festival welcomes volunteers of all ages and ethnic background.
+The Festival is successful because of the dedication and generous support from our community.
+Annually, more than 1,000 volunteers work over the course of the four-day event.
+The Festival welcomes volunteers of all ages and ethnic background.
 We get volunteers from local schools, companies, and individuals from San Francisco and all around the Bay Area.
-Volunteering at the festival is a great way for many to seek and to connect with their cultural identity and to share their heritage with the younger generation in the family.
+Volunteering at the Festival is a great way for many to seek and to connect with their cultural identity and to share their heritage with the younger generation in the family.
 It also serves as an educational opportunity and professional development for many.
 For so many, this experience is very rewarding, and we get many repeat volunteers over the years.

 See you there!